Same Instructions, Different Day.

 Hey there BCU Family!

-You have the option of listening to our podcast (click the BCU avatar below to listen), reading the notes or BOTH.
+I was honored to teach on the subject of salt years ago, last month, and I recently had a very special request for an encore of “salt talk”.
+For our final segment of this three-part series, you will have the option of listening to our podcast (click here, or the BCU avatar below to listen), or, if you are short on time, reading the basic notes below, or you can do BOTH!
 In any case, we pray the podcast blesses you.
 If so, please thumbs up or leave a comment!
 Thank you and enjoy your study!

-A couple of weeks ago, I started on a “salt series” that talked about salt production and how vital it is to our natural body and in the body of Christ on a spiritual level.
-Last post, we learned that salt was just not a food enhancer or monetary trade item, it was also used as a covenant symbol.
+• A couple of weeks ago, I started on a “salt series” that talked about salt production and how vital it is to our natural body and in the body of Christ on a spiritual level.

-This final post will review/ round off that series by exploring why we need (more) salt in our lives.
-Let’s dig in by reviewing our anchor Scripture, (which we will refer to later).
+• This final post will review/ round off that series by exploring why we need (more) salt in our lives.

 “You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
 It is then good for nothing but to be thrown out and trampled underfoot by men” (Matthew 5:13 NKJV).